citp/privacy-policy-historical/t/th/tha/thalamus.co.md

 We collect information from you when you register on our site.

-When registering on our site, as appropriate, you may be asked to enter your: full name, email address, job role, and link to your personal website/LinkedIn profile (“Personal Information”).
+When registering on our site, as appropriate, you may be asked to enter your: full name, email address, job role, and link to your personal website/LinkedIn profile, phone number, geographic location, and registration time (“Personal Information”).
 You may, however, visit our site anonymously.

+After you have registered on the site, other information we may collect includes, but is not limited to: search and filter queries performed , content viewed, and links clicked on the Site.

 ### Using the Service

 Furthermore, we collect information about which keywords you type into the search bar for the Service, but store them only in aggregate.
-We also collect information about any interactions on the Service, including, but not limited to: ad partner opens, filtering, bookmarks, button clicks, and ad partner edits.
+We also collect information about any interactions on the Service, including, but not limited to: data viewed, bookmarks made, buttons clicked, search and filter queries performed, and advertising partner data inputted.

 ### Log Data